 If members of the campus community have reason to believe a student is missing for more than 24 hours, they should immediately contact the Security Department.
 Campus Security will take the report and provide the information to the Vice President for Catholic Culture and Student Life.
-If less than 24 hours, they should contact Campus Security, the Associate Vice President for Student Life or a Resident Hall Director.
+If less than 24 hours, they should contact Campus Security, the Dean of Students or a Resident Hall Director.
 The report will be made available to Campus Security and the Vice President for Catholic Culture and Student Life.